Agriculture in Nova Scotia: History

-In the early 19th century much was developed in Nova Scotia including the fishing and tree cutting businesses.
-Since 1950 there has been a financial struggle, the fishing industry (lobster and shellfish) has helped maintain Nova Scotia.
+In the early 19th century much was developed in Nova Scotia, including the fishing and logging industries.
+Since 1950 there has been a financial struggle.
+The fishing industry (lobster and shellfish) has helped support the economy of Nova Scotia.

 Major agricultural products

 Crops

 Some of the major crops include grains, forages, carrots, broccoli, apples, grapes, blueberries as well as many other fruits and vegetables.

 Blueberries are a particularly important crop for Nova Scotia.
 The lowbush blueberry is endemic to Eastern North America and is well adapted to the acidic soils found in Nova Scotia.
 Lowbush blueberries are typically cultivated on abandoned farmland or other land that is seen as unproductive.
 There are over 1,000 producers and over 40,000 acres devoted to blueberry production, which makes the blueberry the largest fruit crop in Nova Scotia.

 Grape production in Nova Scotia is a growing industry that is attempting to increase production.
 The government of Nova Scotia spent $1 million in 2015 with the goal of doubling grape production by 2020.
-There are currently 632 acres land in grape production.
+There are currently 632 acres of land in grape production.
 Nova Scotian growers employ a wide range of grape cultivars in order to create a wines such as L'Acadie Blanc, Castel, Cayuga, Ortega.
 Many of these cultivars are French hybrid varieties suitable to the cooler climate in Nova Scotia.